bqanderson/budget_manager/README.md

 * Tools, frameworks, and concepts that I will improve upon:
   * Node.js
   * express.js
+  * MongoDB
   * NPM
   * Git

+## Ongoing Thoughts and Observations

+* Building in Node.js still feels very similar.
+I am remembering things quite well as I go.
+* Module Alias is awesome.
+Great little NPM package to keep code nice and clean.
+It kind of reminds me of Sass, create a variable in one file to keep your code DRY and concise.

 [vue-page]: https://vuejs.org/
 [codeburst]: https://codeburst.io/